ProfileCopyright: Peter Winandy

 The teaching are conducts both application-oriented and fundamental theoretical research in the field of technology and media education.
 Questions about ways of working with media in formal and informal education processes are at the focus.
 The teaching area's research interests currently focus primarily on

 - Learning through Shaping: Concepts for Media Education and Using Media in School

 - Use of Digital Media to Facilitate Knowledge

 - Use of Tablet PCs in School Lessons

 Current Research Projects

 The teaching and research area has a network spanning across RWTH and other universities within Germany and Austria.
 The area contributes to interdisciplinary collaborations with other faculties involved in teacher training.
-The professorship assumed responsibility for the E-Learning Working Group of the Faculty of Arts and Humanities in summer semester 2013.

 Aside from research and teaching in the areas mentioned above, the LFG is also charged with the organization of the project Unihits für Kids.
 Within this project experience days are organized for school students in grades 5 through 9, during which the engineering and natural sciences in various university institutions come alive in a playful manner.